manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ## Continuous Integration and Deployment

-This repository includes a GitHub Actions workflow for automated building, testing, and publishing of both packages.
-The workflow is defined in the root of the repository at `.github/workflows/build-packages.yml` and provides:
+This repository includes GitHub Actions workflows for automated building, testing, and publishing of both packages:

+### Workflow Files

+- **Main Workflow** (`.github/workflows/build-packages.yml`):
+  - Runs on main branch, pull requests, and releases
+  - Full testing on multiple platforms and runtime versions
+  - Handles publishing on release

+- **Development Workflow** (`.github/workflows/dev-builds.yml`):
+  - Runs on all branches except main
+  - Lightweight testing for faster feedback
+  - Creates artifacts but doesn't publish

 ### Features